CowDogMoo/Walls-of-Excellence/kubernetes/apps/external-secrets/external-secrets/app/README.md

 ## Encrypting YAML Content

 1. **Prepare the YAML File**: Create a YAML file containing both the sensitive (to be encrypted) and non-sensitive data.
+If you're working with a Kubernetes secret, be sure to base64 encode the sensitive data.

 2. **Selective Encryption**: Encrypt only specific fields in the YAML file, typically the fields containing sensitive data.
 For example: